-How teaching about New Brunswick may be different in the future due to our changing climate
+How teaching about New Brunswick may change due to our changing climate

 Mar 7, 2019

 By Zachary Bourque

 As teachers in New Brunswick know, certain parts of the curriculum from k-12 cover topics and themes related to our provinces geography, culture and climate.
 Climate change will incur impacts on these topics, changing how they should be taught to students.
 Some of these changes are higher global average temperature, higher global sea levels which will result in more dramatic coastal erosion and increased frequency of storm surge events, and a global shift in the presence of plants and animals (GNB, 2017).
 Some impacts New Brunswick will see include:

 - Less snowfall

 - More frequent likelihood of forest fires (GNB, 2017)

 While climate change is a global issue, it’s important to understand how your local environment may be affected especially when teaching students about their province.
 It is important to note that using scare tactics or teaching children about the harsh realities of a unsustainable future does not inspire action or behaviour change and can sometimes cause eco-anxiety.
 Always finish a lesson on a positive note with actions that can be taken to help keep New Brunswick a beautiful, sustainable province.
 Listed below are some examples of how different aspects of New Brunswick are changing or are expected to change due to climate change.

 Our provincial tree: